|

 Although there are some vitamins that vegetarians may need to watch for deficiency, it is generally agreed that a vegetarian diet based on sound nutrition principles will have an abundance of Vitamins A, C and E. This is largely due to the fact that these vitamins abound in fruits, vegetables and whole grains.

-*Vegetarians may have less exposure to food-borne illness.
+A vegetarian diet may have cause exposure to food-borne illness.

 As a corollary to this concept, a vegetarian kitchen may contain fewer of the microbes that cause illness, since many, though not all, of these bad actors originate with meat products.
 It is important to say here that proper food handling practices should be used in all kitchens regardless of a person’s diet.